iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.ascent.phr___19.3.0/report.md

 > overly complicated, confusing where and what to tap, biometrics usually does not work.
 Utter cr*p<br> :date: __2021-04-22 11:35:52__

 > Too buggy<br> :date: __2021-04-13 09:13:44__

-> Terrible!
-I'm always having issues on this app with accessing my medication and ordering it.
-It has caused me so much stress and has very negative impact on my mental health!<br> :date: __2021-04-13 00:29:39__